Southern Maryland: Discover the Western Shore

 4. Patuxent (PAX) River Naval Air Museum

-Step inside the PAX River Naval Air Museum and you’ll learn about the U.S. Navy’s research, development and testing of planes as well as the resulting naval aircraft that have served the country from the beginning.
+Step inside the PAX River Naval Air Museum and you’ll learn about the U.S. Navy’s research, development, and testing of planes as well as the resulting naval aircraft that have served the country from the beginning.
 There are about two dozen planes to view — both inside and outside the exhibition hall.
-The earliest is a recreation of the 1911 Curtiss A-1 Triad, the Navy’s first plane, and spanning generations of aircraft to the actual test plane for the Navy’s current F-35.
+The earliest is a recreation of the 1911 Curtiss A-1 Triad, the Navy’s first plane, spanning generations of aircraft to the actual test plane for the Navy’s current F-35.
 Informational signs provide the context of who flew the planes, where they were flown, and when they were retired.
-Interestingly, there’s also an exhibit about aviation ideas that never made it to production (for a variety of factors).
+Interestingly, there’s also an exhibit on aviation concepts that never made it to production.
 Flight simulators and a gift shop are also on-site.

 The 1911 Curtiss A-1 Triad Exhibit